The General Information section contains basic information about your request. All of these data fields are required.

-Received from the research team, this allows the team to spend award money before the actual award arrives.
-GCA adds a budget number to the ADV and sets up that budget in the financial system.
-As part of completing the ADV, the system sends a notification to the requesters.
+Received from the research team, an advance allows the team to spend award money before the actual award arrives.
+GCA adds a budget number to the Advance and sets up that budget in the financial system.
+As part of completing the Advance, the system sends a notification to the requesters.

 FIDS: Financial Interest Disclosure System

 WHO: Any research personnel designated as an “Investigator” on the PI, Personnel, & Organizations page of the eGC1.